facebook/react-native-website/website/versioned_docs/version-0.81/hermes.md

 ## Switching back to JavaScriptCore

 React Native also supports using JavaScriptCore as the [JavaScript engine](javascript-environment).
-Follow the instructions to opt-out of Hermes: https://github.com/react-native-community/javascriptcore
+Follow the instructions [from the community repository](https://github.com/react-native-community/javascriptcore) to opt-out of Hermes.